Kiberchaika/hotjuice/README.md

 Set for xcode:

- - Clean subplugin product if you switched target (Release/ Debug)
+ - Run "Clean" command if you switched target (Release/ Debug)
- - Set optimization level to None for Release
+ - Set optimization level to `None` for Release
- - Add header search path to libs/hotjuice folder
+ - Add header search path to `hotjuice` folder
  - Set "Preprocessor Macros"

 		MURKA_OF